codingdudecom/freeitsolutions/content/seo/online-keyword-suggestion-tools.md

 Rumour has it that Neil Patel is preparing a huge blow to the online keyword suggestion tools and SEO tools in general.
 Neil is preparing to create a full suite of free online SEO tools.
 Since none of the big players on this market has clearly been set as a leader, and the top tools are now extremly expensive (starting at around 199$/month), Neil's move can potentially be a game changer in the world of SEO online tools.

 Virtually, he can take over the entire market in one move.
-But, until then, let's take a look at Ubbersuggest.
+But, until then, let's take a look at Ubersuggest.

 ### How does Ubersuggest work? ###